sparky1088/Linux_Stuff/scripts/ReadMe.md

 * [checklan](checklan) - Had issues where sometimes a CentOS machine would loose network connectivity if it wasnt actively used, not sure the cause but restarting the network fixed it.

 * [colortest.sh](colortest.sh) - Another simple color testing script

+* [connectVsDisconnects.py](vonnectVsDisconnects.py) - This is a simple python scripts that shows the number of connections and disconnections for Cisco ASA devices.

 * [conf&mysqlBkup.sh](conf&mysqlBkup.sh) - Script to back up config files and mysql databases